hass-emulated-hue/core/.github/ISSUE_TEMPLATE/bug-report.md

 and to the best of your ability so that we may reproduce the issue.
 Issues that are not reproducible CANNOT be fixed.

-2. Support for installation methods other than Docker have been depreciated so ensure you are using Docker so that we may be able to best help you.
+2. Do NOT use this template for anything other than a BUG REPORT.

-3. Do NOT use this template for user error/help/support questions.
-If this is for a help request, please go back and select the proper template.
+If this is for something else, click back and select the correct template.

 Basic GitHub Comment Tutorial:
 1. Logs